codewithzac/wordpress-cookieconsent-loader/README.md

 ## Introduction
 This plugin is designed to make it very easy to integrate [CookieConsent by Orest Bida](https://cookieconsent.orestbida.com/) into a Wordpress website.

-## Create Plugin ZIP
+## Download Plugin ZIP
 Either:
 - Click the **<> Code** button above, select **Download ZIP**, or
 - Go to the latest release in **Releases** on the right, then download the latest **Source code (zip)**

-Extract the ZIP file, then create a new ZIP file with the `cookieconsent-loader` folder within.
+Extract the ZIP file, then find the `cookieconsent-loader.zip` file within for installing the plugin.

 ## Installation
 1. Go to your Wordpress site, log in as Admin
 2. Go to the **Plugins** > **Add New Plugin** section
 3. Click the **Upload Plugin** button
-4. Select the ZIP file you created above
+4. Select the `cookieconsent-loader.zip` file per above

 ## Configuration
 There are three steps to configure the plugin.
 In Wordpress Admin, go to **Settings** > **CookieConsent**, then..: